Pest Control

 Suppose you are looking to buy a home, and you discover termites.
 In that case, you can immediately begin talks on lowering the price.

-Another thing to be wary of would be handling the situation, especially if the said house was previously infested.
+Another thing to be wary of would be handling the situation, especially if the house was previously infested.

 Yet, the home had already been sold without the buyer knowing of said infestation.